mnot/I-D/uri-get-off-my-lawn/draft.md

 that mechanism (HTTP and HTTPS by default).
 Note, however, that this is not a general "escape valve" for applications that need structured URIs; see that specification for more information.

+Specifying more elaborate structures in an attempt to avoid collisions is not adequate to conform to this docuement.
+For example, prefixing query parameters with "myapp_" does not help.

 Security Considerations
 =======================